Riya1935/Machine-Learning-Algorithms/README.md

 # Machine-Learning-mini-projects
-Implementation of various machine Learning Algorithms
+Implementation of various machine Learning Algorithms using scikit learn